Simon Lam loves to eat. Although he isn't a trained chef, he sure knows what good food tastes like.

 A Bit of History

 Ceiling and wall lamps provide soft lighting.
-Spot lights also provide illumination of the walls and artwork.
+Spotlights also provide illumination of the walls and artwork.
 When we were there in December, we also saw white Christmas lights hanging from the ceiling.

-As stated on their website, your senses, from sight of artwork, to sound of music, to smell and taste of their food, are all satisfied.
+They had a great selection of music playing on their stereo system.
+We heard songs ranging from Fleetwood Mac to Michael Jackson.
+As stated on their website, your senses, from sight of artwork to sound of music to smell and taste of their food, are all satisfied.

 They have a Mediterranean-influenced menu.
 However, you will also see some Asian dishes as well.
 We were here for lunch so this menu represents their lunch menu.

 For appetizers, they serve Soup Du Jour, Spinach, Chipotle & Artichoke Dip, Mixed Baby Greens, Herbed Goat Cheese Salad, Granny Smith & Baby Spinach Salad, Cobb Salad with Chicken Paillard, Classic Caesar and Asian Noodle Salad.
 Their appetizers range from $3.95 to $16.00.